alexchrys99/KUL_thesis/README.md

-PS:   v0.4 is with adblocking rules for blocking youtube ads (In first videos it might show some ads but after initialize, almost never shows ads), gambling sites, porn sites
+ v0.4 is with adblocking rules for blocking youtube ads (In first videos it might show some ads but after initialize, almost never shows ads), gambling sites, porn sites

+v0.7 blocks porn/bet sites and most of youtube adds, dynamic addition of sites to block